 A number of studies have been conducted which have shown the effectiveness of shockwave therapy as a treatment for these conditions.
 Better yet, the studies undertaken had no reports of any side effects.

-Pinnacle Health Group Melbourne CBD and Docklands use the latest in shockwave technology, equipped with the DolorClast Master Touch.
-Not only is it the highest quality unit of the market, it also has the largest body of evidence to back it up.
-Expertise coupled with the latest technology means you’re sure to receive the Pinnacle in Health Care.
+Pinnacle Health Group is conveniently located in Melbourne CBD and Docklands.
+Our clinics use the latest in shockwave technology, equipped with the DolorClast Master Touch.
+Not only is it the highest quality unit of the market, but it also has the largest body of evidence to back it up.
+Book an appointment for expertise coupled with the latest technology, and you’re sure to receive the Pinnacle in Health Care.